,

 NotchUp makes more sense in any of these situations:

-All 6 Apps Like Bree in Canada: Quick Summary
+Every App Like Bree and Nyble in Canada: Quick Summary

 KOHO Cover

 KOHO Cover is a cash advance feature built into KOHO’s paid plans, which run $9 to $19 per month.
 It advances up to $250, and it only works if your direct deposit goes into your KOHO account, so accessing it means switching your everyday banking.
 For someone already on KOHO’s paid plan, Cover is a reasonable add-on.
-For everyone else, you are paying a monthly subscription fee for a $250 ceiling.
-See our full breakdown of KOHO Cover alternatives in Canada if you are comparing subscription vs flat-fee options.
+For everyone else, you’re paying a monthly subscription fee for a $250 ceiling.
+See our full breakdown of KOHO Cover alternatives in Canada if you’re comparing subscription vs flat-fee options.

 iCash